nishantkumar4/nishantkumar4/README.md

-- 👋 Hi, I’m @nishantkumar4.
+- 👋 Hi, I’m Nishant Kumar.
 I am a working professional and I have 6 years of experience in IT.
 - 👀 I’m interested in Artificial Intelligence/Machine Learning
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on python programming